 The Column and Row fields must be of type date, integer, or text.

 By default, a matrix heat chart displays the count of occurrences between the Column and Row field categories.
-Optionally, a numeric variable can be summarized by choosing a Number field and an Aggregation method.
+Optionally, you can summarize a numeric variable by choosing a Number field and an Aggregation method.
 Applying a numeric variable is helpful when you want to investigate the patterns for a secondary field when two categories intersect.
 The aggregation method can be one of the following:

 - Count—The number of records in each cell

 Several options control the chart appearance and related settings.

 Titles and description